LIBRARY USER POLICIES:

 14. Appropriate action will be taken when infraction of these rules is reported to a staff member.
 This action may result in an individual being banned from the Corona Public Library, with cooperation from the Corona Police Department.

-Unattended Children Policy:
+Disruptive and Unattended Children Policy:

 The Corona Public Library is not the guarantor of the safety of the children who use our facilities.
 Our facilities are open to the public, a situation which can present risks to children.
 The safety and security of the children are the responsibility of the parent or adult caregiver.

-A child under the age of 10 years should be under the supervision of a person who assumes responsibility for him or her.
+Children should be under the supervision of a person who assumes responsibility for him or her.

 In the event an emergency forces the immediate closing of the library, children should know what procedure to follow as determined by their parents or adult caregivers.